Ethical Innovation: ResVita Bio Uses L’Oréal’s Leading Skin Technology to Develop Revolutionary New Skin Treatments

 The good news is that we are on the cusp of having a life-saving solution on the market.
 A synthetic biology startup at Bakar Labs, ResVita Bio, has developed a cutting-edge therapeutic that is both user-friendly and revolutionary: a living therapeutic applied once a day, working like the body’s own cells to repair deficiencies.
 Their therapeutic is applied as a moisturizer, but it contains specially engineered bacterial cells.
 Once on the skin, these bacterial cells continuously produce whatever protein therapy is pre-designed.

-“At ResVita Bio, we’re creating what we like to call the ‘ideal topical,’” said ResVita Bio’s CEO, Amin Zargar.
+“At ResVita Bio, we’re creating what we like to call the ‘ideal topical,’” says ResVita Bio’s CEO, Amin Zargar.
 “Think of how moisturizers work—they have active ingredients that help your skin, but they’re usually small molecules.
 Now, imagine if we could add proteins to the mix, which could do so much more for your skin.
 The problem is, proteins get broken down quickly, which is why our body’s cells are constantly making them.”

 A Pipeline of Therapies